0oshowero0/HealthyCities/README.md

 ``` bash
 ./Anaconda3-2022.10-Linux-x86_64.sh
 ```
 3. Quit current terminal window and open a new one.
-You should able to see (base) before your command line.
+You should be able to see (base) before your command line.

 4. Use the following command to install pre-configured environment through the provided `.yml` file (you should go to the directory of this project before performing the command).
 Note: for the segmentation code in `GoogleStreetView_Perform_Segmentation` and `whatisthis`, please refer to the corresponding official repo [ViT-Adapter](https://github.com/czczup/ViT-Adapter) and [GeoSeg](https://github.com/WangLibo1995/GeoSeg) to check detailed installation guide.
 ``` bash